nlpsuge/gnome-shell-extension-another-window-session-manager/README.md

 # Dependencies
 This project uses `ps` and `pwdx` to get some information from a process, install it via `dnf install procps-ng` if you don't have.

+And it uses `gdbus` to call the remote method, which is provided by this exension, to implement the `restore on start` feature. `gdbus` is part of `glib2`.

 # Known issues

 1. On both X11 and Wayland, if click restore button (<img src=icons/restore-symbolic.svg width="14" height="14">) continually during the process of restoring, the window size and position may can't be restored, and it may restore many instances of an application. **As a workaround, click the restore button (<img src=icons/restore-symbolic.svg width="14" height="14">) only once until all apps are restored.**